ember-learn/guides-source/guides/release/tutorial/routes-and-templates.md

 </div>
 ```

-In this case, we're telling the `<LinkTo />` helper the name of the route we want to link to: `contact`.
+In this case, we're telling the `<LinkTo />` component the name of the route we want to link to: `contact`.
 When we look at our about page at [`http://localhost:4200/about`](http://localhost:4200/about), we now have
 a working link to our contact page: